 A review published in the journal Advances in Nutrition showed that eating plenty of potassium-rich foods like fruits and vegetables can positively impact blood pressure levels, which may be useful in reducing the risk of conditions such as stroke and heart attacks.

-Results from a 2019 study demonstrate that drinking 100 percent watermelon juice is “a palatable, effective means of increasing serum lycopene in older adult women, a group at risk for low carotenoid intake.”
+New research, including results from a 2019 study, suggests that drinking 100 percent watermelon juice is “a palatable, effective means of increasing serum lycopene in older adult women, a group at risk for low carotenoid intake.”

 In addition to the potential benefits of watermelon juice, this fruit also packs a good amount of vitamin C into each serving.
 Vitamin C has been shown to protect cartilage and bones, aid in the repair of tendons and ligaments, and help speed up wound healing.

-Potassium and magnesium, two nutrients that are also found in watermelons, are important for muscle recovery and pain relief.
+Potassium and magnesium, two nutrients that are also found in this type of melon, are important for muscle recovery and pain relief.
 Potassium, in particular, aids in the prevention of muscle cramps following exercise and helps you heal from injury more quickly.